biocompute-objects/GW-SMHS-BIOC6223/Further research documents/README.md

 An email will be sent to the point of contact HIVE Platform and CGC for the respective tools not found in their platform."

 ### Details for email:
+Please refer to below template for reference (DO NOT COPY AND PASTE)

-In the format of "I am a graduate  student in the George Washington University taking x class.......I have created a BCO for x publication (cite appropriately), and the following tools in the workflow were not found in the platform"
+"I am a graduate student at George Washington University taking x class.
+I have created a BCO for x publication, and looking to see if the workflow outlined in the publication can be reproducible in different cloud computing platforms.
+I was unable to find the following tools from the workflows in the CGC : x, y, z.
+I did, however find these alternatives: a, b, c.
+My instructor (as requested by Dr. Dennis Dean) has prompted me to provide this feedback."